Did you know that the contraceptive pill is formulated with synthetic versions of the hormones naturally produced in a woman's ovaries?

 Step 2 Protect:

-Incorporate a Biologi serum like Bd Luminosity Serum into your regime.
-Bd Serum contains the natural AHA of Tartaric Acid, a natural exfoliant to break down dead skin cells, regulate oil flow and keep pores clear.
-Gallic acid, Quercetin and Anthocyanin work together to reduce the prominence of post-pill acne and prevent further breakouts.
-It’s these hard-working nutrients that can reduce the frequency and severity of breakouts.
-If your skin is barrier impaired, red, or irritated, then introduce the Bf Restore Serum for a week or two before you start the Bd Serum to help reduce irritation, redness and restore the skin barrier.
-Then, introduce the Bd Luminosity Serum once your skin has calmed.
-You can use the Bf Serum in the morning and Bd Serum at night.
+Incorporate a Biologi serum like Bd Luminosity Face Serum into your regime.
+Bd Luminosity Face Serum contains the AHA of Tartaric Acid, a natural ingredient that helps to break down dead skin cells, and keep pores clear.
+Gallic acid, Quercetin and Anthocyanin work together to reduce the prominence of post-pill redness and prevent further breakouts.
+It's these hard-working nutrients that can reduce the frequency and severity of breakouts.
+If your skin is barrier impaired, red, or irritated, then introduce the Bf Restore Face & Body Serum for a week or two before you start the Bd Luminosity Face Serum to help reduce irritation, redness and restore the skin barrier.
+Then, introduce the Bd Luminosity Face Serum once your skin has calmed.
+You can use the Bf Restore Face & Body Serum in the morning and Bd Luminosity Face Serum at night.

-Once your acne has settled, introduce the Bk Vitamin C Serum for Face & Eyes.
-This powerful Vitamin C serum is excellent for targeting any post-inflammatory hyperpigmentation or skin discolouration, encourages collagen production and provides superior antioxidant qualities.
+Once your acne has settled, introduce the Bk Vitamin C Face & Eye Serum.
+This powerful Vitamin C serum is excellent for assisting in targeting any post-inflammatory hyperpigmentation or skin discolouration, encourages collagen production and provides superior antioxidant qualities.
 Vitamin C also aims to stimulate immunity to help with skin recovery.
-The Bk Serum contains the pure Vitamin C, extracted from plants, and not synthetic versions (such as Ascorbic Acid).
-This ensures your skin is receiving 100% active Vitamin C that is stable and protected, resulting in excellent skin delivery.
-Try Bk Serum in the morning and Bd Serum in the evening.
+The Bk Vitamin C Face & Eye Serum contains Vitamin C, extracted from plants, and not synthetic versions (such as Ascorbic Acid).
+This ensures your skin is receiving active Vitamin C that is stable and protected, resulting in excellent skin delivery.
+Try Bk Vitamin C Face & Eye Serum in the morning and Bd Luminosity Face Serum in the evening.